pdidev/pdi/plugins/veloc/README.md

 # The VeloC plugin {#veloc_plugin}

 The VeloC plugin enables

 * writing and reading generic-data checkpoint files using [VeloC memory-based API](https://veloc.readthedocs.io/en/latest/api.html#example)
-* writing and reading applications' custom checkpoint files using [VeloC file-based API](https://veloc.readthedocs.io/en/latest/api.html#example#memory-based-api)
+* writing and reading applications' custom checkpoint files using [VeloC file-based API](https://veloc.readthedocs.io/en/latest/api.html#memory-based-api)
 * handling the persistence, versioning, and transfer of checkpoint files using [VeloC](https://veloc.readthedocs.io/en/latest/) **in synchronous mode only**.

 Please note: <br>
 * for applications's customs checkpoints, VeloC does not automate the serialization or deserialization of data structure like it does for generic-data checkpoints; that remains manual and user‑defined.
 (See [VeloC documentation](https://veloc.readthedocs.io/en/latest/)) <br>
 * VeloC's own configuration file requires the definition of a temporary storage directory `scratch` and a persistent one `persistent`.
-After the program's execution, users will find the checkpoint files in : `persistent` with the naming convention: `<label>-<rank>-<version>.dat`
+After the program's execution, users will find the checkpoint files in : `persistent`with the naming convention: `<label>-<rank>-<iteration>.dat`

 The VeloC plugin does not currently support the full set of features of VeloC, but it offers a simple